wplib/wplib/README.txt

 That is because it is for PHP developers, not end-users.
 If you are a PHP developer see the [Quick Start](http://wplib.org/quick-start) to learn more.

 == Changelog ==
+= 0.13.4 =
+- Fixed bugs related to auto-adding user roles; a regression bug from several revisions back.

 = 0.13.3 =
 - Fixed bugs in WPLib::get_html_attributes_html(), WPLib::get_contents() and WPLib::put_contents().
 - Fixed bugs in $post_model->excerpt(), $post_model->content().